 1. Visit St. George’s Castle

-Sitting on top of one of Lisbon’s 7 hills, the Castelo de São Jorge is a great place to hit up first, as it offers spectacular views of the city — and the windy streets leading up to it, once part of the citadel, are such fun to explore.
+Sitting on top of one of Lisbon’s 7 hills, the Castelo de São Jorge is a great place to hit up first after landing in Lisbon.
+It offers spectacular views of the city — and the windy streets leading up to it, once part of the citadel, are such fun to explore.

 The location has been inhabited since at least the 8th century BC.
 It’s from this hill that Lisbon grew in every direction.